BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

 UK nationals resident in Spain prior to Brexit day, and their non-EEA family members, who do not hold an EU registration certificate by Brexit day, will first need to apply for a temporary work and residence permit, before applying for their new identity card.

-The government has issued a memorandum proposing that UK nationals and their family members who lose their right to live and work in Sweden as a consequence of the UK’s withdrawal from the EU without an exit deal will be exempt from the work and residence permit requirements during a one-year transitional period, effective 30 March 2019.
+The government has issued a memorandum proposing that UK nationals and their family members who lose their right to live and work in Sweden as a consequence of the UK’s withdrawal from the EU without an exit deal will be exempt from the work and residence permit requirements during a one-year transitional period, effective the day after Brexit.

 Proposed legislative amendments, which would be effective from 1 July 2019, aim to facilitate work and residence permit applications for UK nationals and their family members.